SZtools/SZ-docs/docs/source/index.rst

 Lunch QGIS 3.x, and abilitate the plugin from ``manage and install plugin/installed/sz_processing``

 .. figure:: ../images/install.png
-   :alt: Add plugin repository
+   :alt: Install A
-   :width: 50%
+   :width: 80%
-   :align: center
+   :align: left

 or

 cloning the `GitHub repository <https://github.com/SZtools/SZ-plugin>`_ or downloading it as zip file (and then unzipping it), and zip the folder ``sz_module`` to ``sz_module.zip``.
 Finally you can install the plugin by using the menu ``install from zip``.

 .. figure:: ../images/install.png
-   :alt: Add plugin repository
+   :alt: Install B
-   :width: 50%
+   :width: 80%
-   :align: center
+   :align: left

 At the end you should have the SZ plugin in your processing toolbox

 .. figure:: ../images/gui.png
-   :alt: Add plugin repository
+   :alt: Processing toolbox
-   :width: 50%
+   :width: 40%
-   :align: center
+   :align: left

 GUI
 ---